trang1618/treeheatr-manuscript/manuscript.md

 ## Acknowledgements

 The *treeheatr* package was made possible by leveraging integral R packages including *ggplot2* [@isbn:978-0387981406], *partykit* [@url:http://jmlr.org/papers/v16/hothorn15a.html], *ggparty* [@url:https://github.com/martin-borkovec/ggparty] and many others.
-We would also like to thank Daniel Himmelstein for his helpful comments on the continuous integration configuration.
+We would also like to thank Daniel Himmelstein for his helpful comments on the package's continuous integration configuration.

 ## References {.page_break_before}